doctrine/orm/docs/en/tutorials/getting-started.rst

             }
         }

-Here, we avoid all possible logic from the model and only care about injecting data into it without validation nor consideration about the object's state.
+In the example above, we avoid all possible logic in the entity and only care about putting and retrieving data into it without validation (except the one provided by type-hints) nor consideration about the object's state.

-And as Doctrine ORM is a persistence tool for your domain, the state of an object is really important.
-This is why we recommend using rich models.
+As Doctrine ORM is a persistence tool for your domain, the state of an object is really important.
+This is why we strongly recommend using rich entities.

-**Rich models: Mutators and DTOs**
+**Rich entities: Mutators and DTOs**

-We recommend using a rich model design and rely on more complex mutators, ideally based on DTOs.
+We recommend using a rich entity design and rely on more complex mutators, and if needed based on DTOs.
-This way, you should **not** use getters nor setters, and instead, implement methods that represent the **behavior** of your domain.
+In this design, you should **not** use getters nor setters, and instead, implement methods that represent the **behavior** of your domain.

 For example, when having a ``User`` entity, we could foresee the following kind of optimization.

-Example of a rich model with proper accessors and mutators:
+Example of a rich entity with proper accessors and mutators:

 .. configuration-block::